sylhare/Ruby/docker/rails/Readme.md

   database: myapp_test
 ```

-Boot the app with
+Boot the app with:

 	docker-compose up

 And create in another terminal the database with:

 	docker-compose run web rake db:create

-Now the Ruby on rails web page should be displayed at [http://localhost:3000](http://localhost:3000).
-If you are using Docker Machine, then docker-machine ip MACHINE_VM returns the Docker host IP address, to which you can append the port (<Docker-Host-IP>:3000).
+> Now the Ruby on rails web page should be displayed at [http://localhost:3000](http://localhost:3000).

+If you are using Docker Machine, then docker-machine ip `MACHINE_VM` returns the Docker host IP address, to which you can append the port `<Docker-Host-IP>:3000`.

-Stop the application
+Stop the application:

 	docker-compose down

 ### Rebuild the application

-If you make changes to the Gemfile or the Compose file to try out some different configurations, you will need to rebuild.
-Some changes will require only docker-compose up --build, but a full rebuild requires a re-run of docker-compose run web bundle install to sync changes in the Gemfile.lock to the host, followed by docker-compose up --build.
+If you make changes to the Gemfile or the Compose file to try out some different configurations,
+you will need to rebuild.

+Some changes will require only `docker-compose up --build`, but a full rebuild requires a re-run of docker-compose run web bundle install to sync changes in the `Gemfile.lock` to the host,
+followed by `docker-compose up --build`.